 Terms and Conditions

-Failure to comply with the terms and conditions of use may result in the rejection of job advertisements and/or employer registration requests.
+Failure to comply with the Terms and Conditions of use may result in the rejection of job advertisements and/or employer registration requests.

 Section 1: Approval Process

-3. All registrations and employment vacancies submitted to CareerHub must be reviewed and approved by the University of Newcastle Careers and Student Development service.
+3. All registrations and employment vacancies submitted to CareerHub must be reviewed and approved by the University of Newcastle Careers and Student Development Office.
 Processing occurs Monday to Friday, between 9.00am and 5.00pm.
 Requests will generally be processed within two business days.

-5. CareerHub is a secure site and while all reasonable efforts are made, Careers and Student Development does not guarantee that any files downloaded or delivered through email from CareerHub will be free of viruses, trojans, worms or other malicious software.
+5. CareerHub is a secure site and while all reasonable efforts are made, the Careers and Student Development Office does not guarantee that any files downloaded or delivered through email from CareerHub will be free of viruses, trojans, worms or other malicious software.

 7. Employment vacancies must include the remuneration value, as further outlined below.
 Positions without these details will not be approved.
+In addition, positions that state remuneration as "to be announced (TBA)", "to be confirmed (TBC)", "negotiable depending on experience (neg.)", or any variation of the above, will not be accepted.

 Section 2: Disclosing pay rates